lieuzhenghong/lieuzhenghong.github.io-source/_posts/2020-06-16-2020-semiannual-review.md

 Game Theory actually went the best despite the fact that I spent so little time on either of them.

+I also felt like I didn't actually revise that hard: I'm not great at putting in the consistent and boring work daily.
+I work best in short and intense bursts, especially when the content is interesting, and having to plug along re-learning stuff I already know for an exam many weeks later really saps my motivation.
+I think I only studied around 4 or 5 hours properly a day on average, if that---and often got sidetracked with YouTube videos, computer games, and side projects.

 ## Thesis in Politics

 The thesis has really come a long way from its beginnings in 2019.
 I wrote a